nwhsabeysekera/SpaceBox-3D/README.md

       computation and send the results back to the client application.

 **Technologies Used**

     • .NET Framework for development

-    • HTTP/SOAP for communication between the client and service
+    • SOAP architecture for communication between the client and service

     • Design patterns for best practices